⚠ Save this file as PDF. It won't look as intended until you do.

 The joint you're looking for!'

 Anyone who has been to Manhattan in New York City should be familiar with the ease of walking around the borough, because the roads are laid out on a well-organized grid that has numbered streets intersecting numbered avenues.
-Which is essentially the same street-naming system you'll find in Bonifacio Global City (BGC).
+Which is essentially the same street-naming system you'll find in BGC.